 The Australian Government’s requirements for RMF Plastics Technology stream are outlined in the program guidelines.

-The Department of State Development, Infrastructure, Local Government and Planning has considered Queensland’s plastic recycling supply chains and seeks proposals for plastics recycling projects that align with one of three identified priority areas for investment:
+The department has considered Queensland’s plastic recycling supply chains and seeks proposals for plastics recycling projects that align with one of three identified priority areas for investment:

 1. New PET (Polyethylene terephthalate) processing and production facility – specifically targeting the re-manufacture of food-grade plastic packaging using Australian-sourced recycled PET materials.